nblandos/dialogue-hub/README.md

 ### Docker

-If you want to the whole project using Docker, first you must have Docker and Docker Compose installed on your machine.
+If you want to run the whole project using Docker, first you must have Docker and Docker Compose installed on your machine.

 #### Build Docker Image